laxmanalla/blood-donation/README.md

 4. Set the "Script Path" to `Jenkinsfile` (this is usually the default).
 5. Save the job configuration.
 6. Run the pipeline job manually ("Build Now") or configure triggers (e.g., SCM polling, webhooks).

 ## Accessing the Website
 Once the pipeline successfully completes the 'Deploy' stage, the website will be accessible at `http://<jenkins_agent_ip>:8081` (as defined in the `docker-compose.yml` port mapping).

+This is connected to trigger autobuilds using ngrok free version